plain-plain-text/plain-plain-text.org/_whatis/markdown.md

 can be formatted into web pages, letters, essays, or even books—paper and electronic.

-The internet is flooded with Markdown cheatsheets, and [here is one by Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+The internet is flooded with Markdown cheatsheets.
+We [have one](/markdown-cheatsheet), and [here is another by Adam Pritchard](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Markdown files typically end in `.md`, and in Atom, you can preview a Markdown